jonathondilworth/detailed-plutus-lecture-notes/1-Lecture-One.md

 Unspent transaction outputs can be consumed by others before your transaction has the opportunity to reach the chain (after being verified by your wallet software).
 In this instance, your transaction will simply be dropped back into the pool of transactions to be verified (so long as all the inputs are still there) and attempts to verify your transaction will continue.

-**Scope: (E)UTxO Model Scripts, Redeemers and Datam**
+**Scope: EUTxO Model Scripts, Redeemers and Datam**

-The implementation of scripts within the (E)UTxO model ensures that the scope is limited to the transaction (or a small chain or transactions) that are attempting to be facilitated by a user.
+The implementation of scripts within the EUTxO model ensures that the scope is limited to the transaction (or a small chain or transactions) that are attempting to be facilitated by a user.
 This means the state of the entire blockchain does not need to be known (as is the case with ETH).
 Furthermore, there is an appropriate degree of scope that enables to ability to create smart contracts which are (ideally) deterministic in nature, meaning: the output is predictable.
 This makes it more difficult to introduce bugs into the software.

 ### 3. Plutus Platform, Smart Contracts & Nix